thesephist/voyage/README.md

 # Voyage

-Bit-level encryption library using instance-specific encryption algorithms
+Encryption library and protocol using a round of block-level bitwise operations with a sigle-block final round.

 ## Concept